-Cellular agriculture is the process of harvesting animal cells instead of entire animals.
-It involves taking a tiny sample of real animal cells (from a sesame seed-sized biopsy), and placing it in a mineral bath, or 'media', which contains the same nutrients the animal would typically consume—water, vitamins, minerals and amino acids.
-The cells grow into meat, like they would in an animal's body, but without any hormones, antibiotics or bacterial contamination, and with a fraction of the resources (hence the term 'clean meat'!)
+New foods known as clean meat are created by harvesting animal cells instead of entire animals.
+The process involves taking a tiny sample of real animal cells (from a sesame seed-sized sample), and placing it in a mineral bath, which contains the same nutrients the animal would typically consume—water, vitamins, minerals and amino acids.
+The cells grow into meat, like they would in an animal's body, but without any bacterial pathogens or drugs, and with a fraction of the environmental impact (hence the term 'clean meat'!)
 Plus, genetic modification isn’t required.
-At scale, the process takes place inside steel tanks—similar to what you would find in a beer brewery.
+At scale, the process takes place in steel tanks—similar to what you would find in a beer brewery.